m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 </details>
 </hide>

+> The things I did here had a direct impact on the company's workflow efficiency and finding potential customers.
-> Later, I had to leave because I wanted to focus on programming.
+> But later, I had to leave because I wanted to focus on programming.

 ### Istanbul Cerrahi Hospital